MicrosoftDocs/architecture-center/docs/framework/security/monitor-logs-alerts.md

 A central view of log and data is recommended.
 Some advantages include:
 - The resources in the workload can share a common log workspace reducing duplication.
 - Single point of observability with all log data makes it easier consume data for hunting activities, querying, and statistical evaluation.
-- The integrated data can be fed into modern machine learning analytics platforms supports ingestion of large amounts of information and can analyze large datasets very quickly.
+- The integrated data can be fed into modern machine learning analytics platforms support ingestion of large amounts of information and can analyze large datasets quickly.
 In addition, these solutions can be tuned to significantly reduce the false positive alerts.

 You can collect logs and alerts from various sources centrally in a Log Analytics Workspace, storage account, and Event Hubs.
 You can then review and query log data efficiently.
 In Azure Monitor, use the **diagnostic setting** on resources to route specific logs that are important for the organization.
 Logs vary by resource type.
 In Azure Security Center, take advantage of the continuous export feature to route alerts.